 “Glass” is a follow-up to Shyamalan’s films “Split” and “Unbreakable,” in which Bruce Willis starred as David Dunn, a security guard who discovers he has superhuman powers that allow him to see the crimes people have committed by touching them.

-Willis and his “Unbreakable” co-star Samuel L. Jackson are also returning, along with “Split” stars James McAvoy and Anya Taylor-Joy.
+Willis and his “Unbreakable” co-star Samuel L. Jackson are also returning, and “Split” stars James McAvoy and Anya Taylor-Joy.

-In “Glass,” Dunn pursues Crumb’s superhuman figure of The Beast in a series of escalating encounters, while the shadowy presence of Elijah Price, aka Mr. Glass (Jackson), emerges as an orchestrator who holds secrets critical to both men.
+In “Glass,” Dunn pursues Crumb’s superhuman figure of The Beast in a series of escalating encounters.
+At the same time, the shadowy presence of Elijah Price, aka Mr. Glass (Jackson), emerges as an orchestrator who holds secrets critical to both men.

 Clark is back as Willis’ son, while Woodard is returning to play Jackson’s mother.